Structured governance assurance for UK school governing boards.

 Curriculum / Standards Committee

-Oversight of curriculum design, teaching quality, pupil outcomes, SEND provision, and equitable access across the school.
+Oversight of curriculum design, teaching quality, pupil outcomes, SEND provision and equitable access across the school.

 Termly